Factbox - Why the Zika virus is causing alarm

 How is Zika related to microcephaly?

-Much remains unknown about Zika, including whether the virus actually causes microcephaly.
-Brazil is investigating the potential link between Zika infections and more than 4,000 suspected cases of microcephaly, a condition marked by abnormally small head size that can result in developmental problems.
-Researchers have identified evidence of Zika infection in 17 of these cases, either in the baby or in the mother, but have not confirmed that Zika can cause microcephaly.
+Health officials have yet to establish a direct causal relationship between Zika virus infection and birth defects, but it is strongly suspected.
+Brazil has reported more than 4,000 cases of suspected microcephaly that may be linked to Zika.
+Researchers have identified evidence of Zika infection in 17 of these cases, either in the baby or in the mother.

 It is unclear whether in pregnant women the virus crosses the placenta and causes microcephaly.
 Research in Brazil indicates the greatest microcephaly risk appears to be associated with infection during the first trimester of pregnancy.